SyaibanAhmadRamadhan/http-log-wrap/README.md

-# http-log-wrap
+# http-wrapper
-`http-log-wrap` is a Go library designed to wrap the `http.ResponseWriter` with enhanced logging capabilities.
+`http-wrapper` is a Go library designed to wrap the `http.ResponseWriter` with enhanced logging capabilities.
 This library provides a middleware for logging HTTP request and response details, including custom query parameters, request bodies, and response bodies.
 It also supports OpenTelemetry for advanced observability and includes middleware for handling standard Bearer token JWT authentication.

 ## Features
 - **Request Logging**: Logs HTTP request details including query parameters and request body.